-Here’s a simple example of how this work work.
-The seller would test a difference price for their product on each day.
+Here’s a simple example of how this works.
+The seller would test a different price for their product on each day.
 On day 1, they sell 100 sodas at $1 each.
 On day 2, they sell 90 sodas at $2 each.
 On day 3 they sell 75 sodas at $3 each.
 Finally, on day 4, they sell 50 sodas at $4 each.

-In this case they makes $100 at the $1 price point, $180 at the $2 price point, $225 at the $3 price point and $200 at the $4 price point.
+In this case, they make $100 at the $1 price point, $180 at the $2 price point, $225 at the $3 price point and $200 at the $4 price point.
 In the above example, the seller doesn’t sell quite as many sodas but they do end up maximizing their revenue at the $3 price point.

 So How Do They Pull It Off?

 The reason why you pay these prices is the fact that you are a captive audience in these situations.
 At the movie theater, you likely aren’t allowed to bring in outside food or drinks.
 They have the only option for concessions stand items if you don’t want to break the rules.